microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Copy-MgShareListContentTypeToDefaultContentLocation.md

 ## SYNOPSIS
 Copy a file to a default content location in a content type][contentType].
 The file can then be added as a default file or template via a POST operation.
-This API is supported in the following [national cloud deployments.
+This API is available in the following [national cloud deployments.

 ## SYNTAX